20 Jan Tweeting on Martin Luther King Jr. Day: The Good, the Bad and the Why?!

 Nice quote, but what does Keds have to do with this?
 Maybe their shoes are durable?
 Whatever the reasoning for tweeting this was, it ended up feeling out of place and somewhat forced.

-Oh, and don’t forget to always think before you tweet, especially on days commemorating a civil rights pioneer. #cmgrPSA
+As a leading social media agency, we urge you to always think before you tweet, especially on days commemorating a civil rights pioneer. #cmgrPSA